dkerr64/homebridge-yolink/README.md

   * **powerFailureSensorAs** *(optional)*: How to represent the YoLink power failure alarm sensor in HomeKit, can be either *Outlet* or *Contact*, defaults to Outlet.
   * **deviceTemperatures** *(optional)*: If set to true then create a temperature service for those devices that report temperature in addition to their main function.
 See Device Notes below.
   * **useWaterFlowing** *(optional)*: If set to true then the plugin will use the *waterFlowing* status from YoLink *WaterMeterController* valves to report the *InUse* status to HomeKit.
 See Device Notes below.
+  * **leakAsContact** *(optional)*: If set to true then the plugin will use HomeKit contact sensor accessory type instead of leak sensor accessory type.
+See Device Notes below.
   * **devices** *(optional)*: Optional array of device settings, see below.
   * **garageDoors** *(optional)*: Optional array of sensor/controller pairs, see below.